douglasgreen/outlines/computing/web_development/apache_web_server.md

 #### Initial Configuration and Testing

-1. Configuration Files: Apache\'s main configuration file is `httpd.conf`, located in the `conf` directory of your Apache installation.
+1. Configuration Files: Apache's main configuration file is `httpd.conf`, located in the `conf` directory of your Apache installation.
 Here, you can adjust settings like the root directory for your web content, port number, and security settings.
 2. Test Configuration: After making changes, test the configuration file for errors using `apachectl configtest` or `httpd -t`.
 3. Restart Apache: Apply the changes by restarting Apache.
 On Windows, this can be done from the Services panel.
 On Linux and macOS, use `sudo apachectl restart`.
 4. Testing: To test if Apache is running, open a web browser and navigate to `http://localhost`.
 If Apache is running, you should see a default welcome page.

 #### Notes

--   Security: After installation, it\'s crucial to configure Apache securely, especially if the server will be accessible over the internet.
+-   Security: After installation, it's crucial to configure Apache securely, especially if the server will be accessible over the internet.
 -   Documentation: Refer to the official Apache documentation for detailed guidance and troubleshooting tips.

 By following these steps, you can successfully install, configure, and test Apache on various operating systems.
 Remember to regularly update Apache to receive security updates and new features.

 ## Apache Configuration Essentials

 Configuring Apache involves understanding its configuration files, basic configuration directives, and setting up a basic website.
-Let\'s delve into each of these areas:
+Let's delve into each of these areas:

 ### 1. Understanding Apache Configuration Files